PseudoKnight/CHNaughty/README.md

 'block' is the location of the block that was hit (or null);
 'location' contains the location where the ray trace ends;
 'origin' contains the location where the ray trace starts (useful if you don't specify a location);
-'entities' contains an array of hit entities where each array contains a 'location' key and 'uuid' key.
+'entities' contains an array of hit living entities where each array contains a 'location' key and 'uuid' key.
+Ignores the current player and spectators.

 ### tps()
 Returns an array of average ticks per second over 5, 10 and 15 minutes. eg. {19.9999999,19.99888567,19.56889299}